treangenlab/somatem/docs/tool_status-quicknotes.md

 _Use this opportunity to make sure that the setup is fully portable and include instructions for micromamba etc. in the readme?!_

 Todo:
+_bring almost on par_
+- [x] setup micromamba env ;
+  - [x] _might need to reinstall micromamba to fix the base dir which is now `y/` to `micromamba/`_
+  - [x] create a `other_envs` dir in `micromamba/` for nextflow's stuff
+- [x] Install vscode plugins: nextflow (linter and everything)
+- [ ]

+_enhance the setup_
 - [ ] Add a DB_dir variable to the config file and connect databases to it
 - [ ] Update databases to the shared directory location.
 Download the missing dbs there
   - [ ] lemur - update
   - [ ] emu - update
   - [ ] hostile - download
-- [] setup micromamba env ;
-  - [x] _might need to reinstall micromamba to fix the base dir which is now `y/` to `micromamba/`_
-  - [ ] create a `other_envs` dir in `micromamba/` for nextflow's stuff
-- [ ] Install vscode plugins: nextflow (linter and everything)
-- [ ]

-# Database notes
+# data/databases to download

-Need to record the source of each example dataset and database in the database folder here + add it to the commit message when adding any new examples? (databases won't be in the version control, maybe need a neat script that pulls them for public google drive/box.com urls)
+Recording the source of each example dataset and database in the database folder here + add it to the commit message when adding any new examples? (databases won't be in the version control, maybe need a neat script that pulls them for public google drive/box.com urls)

 ## Example files (`examples/`)
 - `centrifuger`: Downloaded from original repo [here](https://github.com/mourisl/centrifuger/tree/master/example)